ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 Winner: Springfree.

-Why?
 If you follow basic trampoline safety rules, each of the nine Springfree Trampolines is built to last for 10+ years with little maintenance required.

 Whereas Springfree Trampolines may only need minor replacement part changes under normal circumstances over 10 years, ACON’s Trampolines will usually require more extensive changes.
-This may include having to change the springs and padding every couple of years.

 1. Trampoline Design